manuelamador/Self_Fulfilling_Debt_Dilution_AER_2020/README.md

 The main part of the code (the computation of the equilibria for the benchmark maturity of 1/20.0) ran under 1h40minutes.
-The entire code including the additional computations with 6 more maturities ran just under 17h.
+The entire code including the additional computations with additional maturities ran just under 17h.